LSU vs. Miami (FL) Predictions & Picks - Women's NCAA Tournament Elite Eight

 LSU Schedule Analysis

-- In their best win of the season, the Lady Tigers defeated the No. 8 Utah Utes, 66-63, on March 24.
+- When the Lady Tigers defeated the Utah Utes (No. 8 in the AP's Top 25) on March 24 by a score of 66-63, it was their signature victory of the year so far.

-- The Lady Tigers have eight wins versus Quadrant 1 teams, tied for the 17th-most in the country.
+- The Lady Tigers have eight wins against Quadrant 1 teams, tied for the 17th-most in the country.

-- LSU has nine wins over Quadrant 2 opponents, tied for the fourth-most in Division 1.
+- LSU has nine wins over Quadrant 2 opponents, tied for the fourth-most in the country.

 LSU 2022-23 Best Wins